 In 2009, Desirée Patno, a prominent REO broker with over 20 years of experience in the industry, had a vision of creating an organization dedicated to the promotion of women-owned brokerages in the REO industry.
 While working to set the organization's structure Patno decided to highlight the success and opportunities of women-owned brokerages across the industry; thus the National Association of Women REO Brokerages (NAWRB) was born.

-Officially forming in late August 2009, NAWRB premiered the brand new organization at the Five Star Default Servicing Conference in Fort Worth, Texas.
-Immediately receiving praise from attendees, the organization was seen as a long overdue necessity in an industry that, until recently, frequently undervalued female contributions.
+Patno officially premiered the new organization at The Five Star Default Servicing Conference in Fort Worth, Texas on September 21, 2009.
+NAWRB was welcomed as a long overdue necessity in an industry lacking women representation.

 After NAWRB's premiere in Forth Worth, it quickly caught the attention of industry professionals across the country and memberships began to soar.
 With success among the brokers in the industry, NAWRB's Board of Directors decided to expand membership to all women realtors to help promote women to create their own brokerages.

 In 2010, NAWRB created a non-profit (501(3)(c)), NAWRB Community Enhancement.
 The nonprofit was created to restore and enhance public parks and spaces in neighborhoods affected by high rate of foreclosures.
 The inaugural Community Enhancement donation was to the Welsh Green Park in Hemet, California in February of 2010.
 Over the years, the NAWRB Community Enhancement has grown to become an educational vehicle, providing access and information to women and women-owned businesses with the programs and set-asides available to them, and is now the NAWRB Foundation.